 Fire suppression systems should be installed in buildings where a sprinkler system may not be the most effective method of fire protection.
-These can include rooms which contain a large amount of electrical equipment, or perishable items that could be susceptible to water damage.
+These can include rooms that contain a large amount of electrical equipment, irreplaceable assets or perishable items that could be susceptible to water damage.

-Although a fire suppression system is not legally required in the UK, property owners, be they commercial or residential, are responsible for carrying out fire risk assessments.
+Although there are no legal installation requirements for fire suppression systems, property owners, be they commercial or residential, are responsible for arranging experts to conduct fire risk assessments.
 This assessment, whether conducted internally or externally, may reveal the need for a fire suppression system.
 Further information can be found in our article on who exactly is responsible for fire safety legislation.

 When identifying the best option for your specific needs, it’s advisable to know how both active and passive fire protection systems work in tandem to extinguish flames.
 This is vital for risk management, reducing the risk of structural damage as well as safeguarding a building’s occupants.

-Broadly speaking, there are five main types of fire suppression system – all of which have unique properties and benefits based on the expect space in need of protection:
+Broadly speaking, there are five main types of fire suppression systems – all of which have unique properties and benefits based on the respective space in need of protection:

-There are chemical foam systems which are specifically designed for suppressing fires in kitchens.
-These systems work by quickly emitting a water-based chemical foam agent directly into a small, localised area.
+Wet chemical foam systems are specifically designed for suppressing fires in kitchens.
+These kitchen fire suppression systems work by quickly emitting a water-based chemical foam agent directly into a small, localised area.
 They are usually placed under the canopies of cookers and are activated by either a manual switch or a heat link (a link attached to a wire that breaks when exposed to heat, triggering the foam release valve).

 Water mist systems